 In Sweden there are preparations to handle 750 m trains in the rail system.
-Trafikverket has suggested investments in the proposal for national transport plan for 2018-2029.
-The Swedish government is expected to decide on this during spring 2018.
+Trafikverket has investments in the national transport plan for 2018-2029.
+The investments will enable 750 m long trains on a designated network in Sweden, which includes the TEN-T Core Network and other lines.